-Your driver will pick you up at your hotel and take you directly to Rome's train station to board the high-speed "Freccia Rossa" to Florence, where your tour guide will be waiting for you.
+Your driver will pick you up at your accommodations and take you directly to Rome's train station to board the high-speed train to Florence, where your tour guide will be waiting for you.
 Among the sights you'll see before lunch are the Piazza della Signoria and its beautiful outdoor sculptures, symbols of the rise of municipal power, and the Piazza della Repubblica, originally the old Roman forum and later the site of the main markets and Jewish ghetto.
-The tour will continue to the Piazza del Duomo, the location of the cathedral complex, which includes the baptistery, Giotto's campanile, and the fifteenth century cathedral designed by Arnolfo di Cambio and Filippo Brunelleschi.
-The baptistery, used as the main church until the cathedral was completed, is famous for its magnificent entrance doors designed by Lorenzo Ghiberti in 1425 and dubbed "the Gates of Paradise" by Michelangelo.
+The tour will continue to the Piazza del Duomo, the location of the cathedral complex, which includes the Baptistery, Giotto's Campanile, and the fifteenth century cathedral designed by Arnolfo di Cambio and Filippo Brunelleschi.
+The Baptistery, used as the main church until the Cathedral was completed, is famous for its magnificent entrance doors designed by Lorenzo Ghiberti in 1425 and dubbed "the Gates of Paradise" by Michelangelo.
 You will continue to the Ponte Vecchio, a symbol of Florence, and until 1218 the city's only bridge across the Arno.
 It supported all types of shops until 1593, when Ferdinand I banished the butchers and fishmongers to less choice real estate and decreed that only goldsmiths and jewelers be allowed to occupy the high-rent premises.
 After lunch at a selected restaurant, you will visit the world-famous Uffizi Gallery, where your guide will focus on masterpieces by Giotto, Botticelli, da Vinci, Michelangelo, Raphael, Tiziano, and Caravaggio.
-Alternatively, you will visit the Accademia Gallery to see Michelangelo’s Prisoners and the original sculpture of David.
-Your guide will then accompany you to the train station in time for your “Freccia Rossa” back to Rome, where a driver will meet you and take you back to your hotel.
+Alternatively, you can visit the Accademia Gallery to see Michelangelo’s Prisoners and the original sculpture of David.
+Your guide will then accompany you to the train station in time for your “Freccia Rossa” back to Rome, where a driver will meet you and take you back to your accommodations.

 - Expert, licensed English-speaking guide